How to protect yourself from spam and scams (2026): safety tips & expert advice

 Getting scammed can feel overwhelming, but acting fast can help limit the damage.
 Whether it's a phishing email, a fake online sale, or someone stealing your personal details, here's what to do after a scam.

-First, change your passwords right away, especially for any accounts linked to the scam.
-Use strong, unique passwords and turn on two-factor authentication for extra security.
+1. Change your passwords right away, especially for any accounts linked to the scam.
+Use strong, unique passwords and turn on multi-factor authentication for extra security.

-Call your bank immediately if you have given out your bank or credit card details.
+2. Call your bank immediately if you have given out your bank or credit card details.
 They can help you freeze your account, cancel your card, or dispute unauthorized charges.
+Note that scammers can keep your phone line open even after you hang up.
+I recommend using a different phone to report the fraud.

 Conclusion